Penlee Lifeboat Station: Buildings

-The 1856- and 1867-built boathouses no longer exist, but the 1884-built boathouse still stands at the corner of Wharf Road and Jennings Street in Penzance.
-It is separated from the harbour by Wharf Road and now houses a bistro.

-The 1913-built boathouse at Penlee Point is built into the cliffs below the Newlyn to Mousehole road.
+The boathouse at Penlee Point is built into the cliffs below the Newlyn to Mousehole road.
 It is a single-storey building with a short slipway.
 It launched boats into Mount's Bay facing St Michael's Mount.
 Although no boat is now stationed here, the boathouse is still maintained and a small memorial garden has been created on the north side of the boathouse where people can sit and remember the crew of the Solomon Browne.

-The new station at Newlyn harbour comprises two buildings.
-The main one, which houses the crew facilities, workshop, and fund-raising gift shop, is a single-storey masonry structure with a tile roof.
-The ALB berth is alongside a modern pontoon that is accessed by a metal truss walkway.
-A separate masonry and corrugated metal boathouse contains the ILB, which is launched from a shallow slipway by its entrance.
+In 2023 the boathouse, slipway, memorial garden, retaining and boundary walls were designated together a Grade II listed building.
+As well as architectural interest the reasons for designation cited the association with the Solomon Browne.

+New facilities at Newlyn were brought into use in the summer of 2019.
+The two-storey building includes a crew room, changing area and training room.
+There is also a workshop and office.
+An area is available for visitor engagement.
+It is situated on the harbourside above the walkway to the pontoon where the lifeboat is moored.